 Ceri Thomas, is as Welsh as they come!
 Ceri joined us as Musical Director in January 2018 and comes laden with a wealth of brass band experience as a player, conductor and adjudicator.
 A passionate rugby fan, Ceri can, when not brass banding, be found cheering on The Ospreys and attends as many games as banding allows.

 Carl Whiteoak, hailing from Manchester, Carl started his musical career at Moston and Beswick Band on cornet at the age of 10.
 He quickly moved onto tuba where he remained until joining the Army at age 17 as a musician in the First Royal Tank Regiment.
 Having returned to civilian life in his early 20s Carl re-joined Moston & Beswick, where he eventually moved from tuba to solo trombone.
 His first appointment as a Musical Director was at Besses Boys Band, where he took the band to their first contest success in over 13 years and continued this successful run throughout his tenure.
 He took over as our MD in September 2018 and it was with a great deal of soul searching that Carl sadly stepped away from conducting the band in September 2019 due to work and family commitments.
 During his 12 months with us, we very much enjoyed his enthusiasm, dedication and passion for all things brass.
 The band improved greatly under his leadership.

-Lewis Wilkinson is the youngest Musical Director we have had and, at the tender age of 24, comes to us with an already impressive proven musical background.
+Lewis Wilkinson is the youngest Musical Director we have had and, at the tender age of 24, came to us with an already impressive proven musical background.
 Being a native of Northumbria, Lewis studied for a Masters Degree in Conducting at the Royal Welsh College of Music and Drama in Cardiff, from where he travelled twice a week to lead our rehearsals.
 We are very lucky to have him as he is already in great demand across Wales and the South West of England.
 Following the completion of his Masters Degree during the Covid-19 pandemic, Lewis chose to return to Durham.
 We were extremely sad to lose him as, pre-Covid, our future under his direction was very bright indeed.